beginning of content

 Allergy action plan

-People who have severe allergies will need an action plan which tells them what to do in an emergency.
+People who have severe allergies should have an allergy action plan to guide them and others on what to do in an emergency.

 Can allergic reactions be prevented?

-If you have hay fever or eczema, you should try to reduce exposure to the things you are allergic to.
+If you have hay fever or eczema, you can reduce your symptoms by reducing your exposure to allergens that trigger these conditions.

 There are guidelines from the Australasian Society of Clinical Immunology and Allergy (ASCIA) on infant feeding and allergy prevention.